(Clarifies language in 19th paragraph)

-WASHINGTON May 15 For President Barack Obama's re-election team, it's sort of like threading a needle.
+WASHINGTON, May 15 (Reuters) - For President Barack Obama’s re-election team, it’s sort of like threading a needle.

 While trying to define Republican Mitt Romney as an insensitive job-killer during his time as a private equity executive, the Obama campaign also is raising money from private equity executives on Wall Street - and hoping voters don’t see that as hypocritical.